CompositeCircle

 Podcomp AB (SE)

-Noma Resings Ltd (PL)
+Noma Resins Ltd (PL)

 Lithuanian Wind Power Association (LT)